Indications for Testing

 Urine

-Urine testing is recommended over serum or plasma testing to detect chronic use because analytes are detectable for a longer period of time in urine than in serum or plasma.
-The trans-3'-hydroxycotinine metabolite may persist for weeks after cessation of long-term or heavy use of nicotine products.
-Urine metabolite testing is also recommended for determining active or passive exposure, although testing cannot discriminate the two definitively.
-Anabasine, a tobacco alkaloid, can also be detected in urine and may distinguish the active use of tobacco products from nicotine replacement therapy; individuals using purified nicotine products would not be expected to have anabasine in urine.
-Because nicotine can be found in varying amounts in several vegetables, including cauliflower, eggplant, tomatoes, and potatoes, and in some teas, consumption of such vegetables may explain the presence of nicotine and its metabolite cotinine in the urine of nonsmokers.
-A cutoff of 100 ng/mL cotinine is frequently used for surgery qualification purposes.
+Urine testing is recommended to detect chronic use because analytes are detectable for a longer period of time in urine than in serum or plasma.
+The trans-3'-hydroxycotinine metabolite may persist in urine for weeks after cessation of long-term or heavy use of nicotine products.
+Urine metabolite testing is also recommended to determine active or passive exposure, although testing cannot differentiate the two definitively.
+Anabasine, a tobacco alkaloid, can also be detected in urine and may distinguish the active use of tobacco products from use of nicotine replacement therapy; individuals using purified nicotine products would not be expected to have anabasine in urine.
+Because nicotine can be found in varying amounts in several foods, including cauliflower, eggplant, tomatoes, and potatoes, and in some teas, consumption of such foods may explain the presence of nicotine and its metabolite cotinine in the urine of nonsmokers.
+A cotinine cutoff of 100 ng/mL is frequently used for surgery qualification purposes.

 Serum or Plasma

 Serum or plasma testing may be required when a valid urine specimen cannot be obtained, for example, from anuretic patients or those on dialysis.
-Serum or plasma testing can detect recent use, typically within the past 2 weeks, and is more closely correlated with oral fluid testing than with urine testing.
+Serum or plasma testing can detect recent use, typically within the past 2 weeks, and the results correlate more closely with results of oral fluid testing than urine testing.
 Serum or plasma testing by quantitative liquid chromatography-tandem mass spectrometry cannot distinguish between use of tobacco and purified nicotine products.
-A cutoff of 10 ng/mL cotinine is frequently used for surgery qualification purposes.
+A cotinine cutoff of 10 ng/mL is frequently used for surgery qualification purposes.
 See also the Emergency Toxicology topic.

 Qualitative Screening